cyber-rhythms/cmu-10-708-probabilistic-graphical-models-spring-2019/completed-assignments/hw-2-my-sols/q2-vi/readme.md

-## Variational expectation-maximisation (vEM) for inferring Wikipedia topics in a latent Dirichlet allocation (LDA) model
-augmented with a hidden Markov model (HMM) for sequential topic transitions:
+## Inferring Wikipedia topics in a latent Dirichlet allocation (LDA) model augmented with a hidden Markov model (HMM) for sequential topic transitions, using variational expectation-maximisation.

 This directory contains the materials produced when completing "Q2: Variational inference" of the assignment "10-708 PGM (Spring 2010): Homework 2 v1.1", whose rubric can be found [here](https://github.com/cyber-rhythms/cmu-10-708-probabilistic-graphical-models-spring-2019/blob/master/homework-assignments/hw-2/hw-2-v1.1.pdf)